 - Pumpkin Patch -- Have some space to spare?
 Plant a ton of pumpkin vines and create a U-Pick Pumpkin Patch.
 Make sure you have some interesting varieties, too, such as some white ones and Cinderella varieties.
 This is a good example of an agritourism business where the public comes to your farm.

-- Holiday Light Hanging -- If you're great with hanging Christmas lights (extra points for being the creative type), you would be amazed at how many people will pay t have their put up and taken back down after the holidays.
+- Holiday Light Hanging -- If you're great with hanging Christmas lights (extra points for being the creative type), you would be amazed at how many people will pay to have theirs put up and taken back down after the holidays.
 This is a great business to bring in some extra cash.